aws-samples/aws-devops-pipeline-accelerator/aws-codepipeline/terraform/README.md

 * terraform plan
 * terraform apply
 * After this login to the AWS account an dyou should see the new pipeline created.
 Note: If she first run is in failed state, just re-excute it once more.
-* Add necessary permissions to the new IAM Role created for Codepipeline.
+* Add necessary permissions to the new IAM Role created for CodeBuild.
 For e.g. the CodePipeline Role should have permissions to create EC2 instance as per the Terrraform template in the examples directory.
 *